 T. T. Wentworth, Jr. Florida State Museum

 The T. T. Wentworth, Jr. Florida State Museum welcomes visitors to Historic Pensacola.
 The first floor City of Five Flags exhibit illustrates Pensacola's history from Native cultures to modern Pensacola.
 The history of the five flags that have ruled over Pensacola is illustrated throughout the galleries.
 The City of Five Flags offers an overview for your exploration into Historic Pensacola and provides the perfect starting point.
-The second floor provides changing exhibit galleries such as the Pensacolians and the Civil War and other themes relevant to Pensacola's 450 years of history.
-The third floor gallery shows traveling exhibits with larger themes.
+The second floor provides changing exhibit galleries such as the Trader Jon, Punksacola, and other themes relevant to Pensacola's 450 years of history.
+The third floor gallery currently shows Space Oddities: Selections from the Merrill Movie Museum.

 From Main Campus (1-10), Take Exit 12 to I-110 South.
 Exit I-110 at 1C (Garden Street).
 Turn left at the first light (onto Tarragona Street).
 Follow Tarragona Street four blocks south to Church Street.
-The parking lot is on the right.
 The T. T. Wentworth, Jr. Florida State Museum will be to your right.
 Please walk around to the front entrance facing Jefferson St.

 Take a Tour with Us